JuPedSim/JuPedSim/README.md

 ## Further Reading

-The official page of the project can be found [here](http://www.jupedsim.org).
+The official page of the project is found [here](http://www.jupedsim.org).